-Defined Benefit Pension Plan - The Credit Bank provided a contributory defined benefit pension plan covering substantially all of the Credit Bank's employees who are eligible as to age and length of service.
-The Credit Bank 's funding policy is to make the minimum annual contribution that is required by the Employee Retirement Income Security Act of 1974.
-Effective January 31, 2002, the Plan was frozen.
-Accordingly, the participants ceased to earn additional benefits under the Plan and no additional employees shall become eligible to participate in the Plan.
-In June 2014, the Credit Bank's board of directors voted to terminate the plan effective September 30, 2014.
+Defined Benefit Pension Plan - The Credit Bank provided a contributory defined benefit pension plan covering substantially all of the Credit Bank's employees who were eligible as to age and length of service.
+In June 2014, the Credit Bank's Board of Directors voted to terminate the plan effective September 30, 2014.
 Final termination of the plan occurred in February of 2016.
 The total cost to the Credit Bank upon final settlement of plan assets amounted to €1,123.

 401(k) Plan - The Credit Bank provides a 401(k) plan, which covers substantially all of the Credit Bank's employees who are eligible as to age and length of service.
 A participant may elect to make contributions of up to the applicable IRS limitations of the participant's annual compensation.
 The Credit Bank makes discretionary matching contributions and/or a profit sharing contribution as approved by the Trustees of the Plan.
-The Credit Bank's contributions to the plan approximated €2,484 and €2,203 for the years ended December 31, 2016 and 2015, respectively.
+The Credit Bank's contributions to the plan approximated €2,796 and €2,484 for the years ended December 31, 2017 and 2016, respectively.